Pacmed/ehr_ood_detection/README.md

 `../../data/results/` by default (expecting that run this script from the module it's located in) in the form of pickle files, using a folder hierarchy to distinguish between different data sets, experiments and models.
 Images will by default be saved to `../../data/img/experiments`.

+### :recycle: Replication

+This section contains some information to replicate the experiments in the publications based on this repo.

+#### Ulmer et al. (2020)

+To replicate the experiments of Ulmer et al. (2020) unfortunately first requires a bit of messy preprocessing.
+Because we cannot publish the data sets alongside this repo, they have to be downloaded and preprocessed manually.
+More info about how to acquire the data sets is given under [Included Datasets](https://github.com/Pacmed/uncertainty_estimation/tree/hi-vae#scroll-included-datasets).

+For the MIMIC-III data set, @TODO Add info here.

+For eICU, use the code given in [this repo](https://github.com/mostafaalishahi/eICU_Benchmark) to extract the data for distinct patient stays into different folders, specifically the script `data_extraction/data_extraction_root.py` (this doesn't require the whole script to be run in its entirety).
+On the output directory specified with `--output_dir` by the previous script, run the following command

+    python3 src/preprocessing/eicu.py --stays_dir <path to stay folders> --patient_path ${eicu}/patient.csv
+    --diagnoses_path ${eicu}/diagnosis.csv --phenotypes_path data/yaml/hcup_ccs_2015_definitions.yaml
+    --apachepredvar_path ${eicu}/apachePredVar.csv --output_dir <output dir>

+where `${eicu}` contains the path to the original eICU directory with unzipped files.
+This script will create the `adult_data.csv` file in the output directory.
+From there, adjust the `EICU_CSV` variable in `utils.datahandler.py` to point to this file.

+Finally, the following scripts were run to create the experimental results reported in the paper:

+    python3 perturbation.py --data_origin eICU --models AE AnchoredNNEnsemble BBB BootstrappedNNEnsemble LogReg MCDropout NN NNEnsemble PPCA PlattScalingNN python3 perturbation.py --data_origin MIMIC --models AE AnchoredNNEnsemble BBB BootstrappedNNEnsemble LogReg MCDropout NN NNEnsemble PPCA PlattScalingNN python3 out_of_domain.py --data_origin eICU --models AE AnchoredNNEnsemble BBB BootstrappedNNEnsemble LogReg MCDropout NN NNEnsemble PPCA PlattScalingNN python3 out_of_domain.py --data_origin MIMIC --models AE AnchoredNNEnsemble BBB BootstrappedNNEnsemble LogReg MCDropout NN NNEnsemble PPCA PlattScalingNN python3 domain_adaptation.py --models --models AE AnchoredNNEnsemble BBB BootstrappedNNEnsemble LogReg MCDropout NN NNEnsemble PPCA PlattScalingNN

+To plot the results, please follow the instructions under [Plotting](https://github.com/Pacmed/uncertainty_estimation/tree/hi-vae#bar_chart-plotting).

+---

+**Note**: **If you encounter any problems with the replication of these experimental results, please feel free to open an issue on this repository!**

+---

 ### :mortar_board: Bibliography